Uniform and Dress Regulations

 No3 Service Dress – Field Clothing

 General.
-No 3 Service Dress covers all forms of field exercise clothing, including the Combat Soldier 95 (CS95) range.
+No 3 Service Dress covers all forms of field exercise clothing, including the Combat Soldier 95 (CS95) and Multi-Terrain Pattern (MTP) range.
 Field exercise clothing is defined as clothing that is required to be worn for training and exercises.
-CS95 is not issued as part of the initial kitting scale for either male or female personnel.
-PCS / MTP uniform are not to be worn.
+CS95/MTP is not issued as part of the initial kitting scale for either male or female personnel, but can be supplied by the squadron.

 No 3 Service Dress Badges & Insignia.
-All CS95 jackets and shirts are to be worn with the following standard insignia:
+All CS95/MTP jackets and shirts are to be worn with the following standard insignia:

 a.
 The union jack emblem, when worn, is to be positioned centrally 5cm below the shoulder seam on the left arm.

-The ACO Cadet Formation Flash is green with a Viking glider, RAF roundel and ‘AIR CADETS’ embroidered in black.
-The TRF/Formation Flash is to be sewn centrally on the right sleeve
+The Formation Patch is to be sewn centrally on the right sleeve

 with the top edge 7.5cms below the shoulder seam.
 It is to be level and when worn, perpendicular to the floor.
 Also it should be creased down the middle – this crease should be in the same place as the crease in your sleeve.
 Under no circumstances, is it to be sewn onto the wet weather Gortex Jackets